Kuiiper/ansible/Ansible Overview.md

 ![image](https://github.com/user-attachments/assets/5baeec43-7a04-4029-bb17-b6423dfd5fdf)

-Below is a picture of the newly added host seen from the perspective of our deployment server:
+Below is a picture of the newly added host seen from the perspective of our deployment server.
+Our new host 10.128.69.239 has been added to our list of forwarders:

 ![image](https://github.com/user-attachments/assets/a2669afe-841d-4d47-a0f0-14b45c19590b)